bltarkany/GifTastic/README.md

 * Dynamically updating the url from a search option.

-* Adding multiple items to the DOM from the API seacrh result data through the use of jQuery/Javascript, including:
+* Adding multiple items to the DOM from the API search result data through the use of jQuery/Javascript, including:
     * buttons with corresponding names
     * themed gifs
-    * gif's ratings
+    * gifs' ratings
     * gif titles

 - - -